Talking About A Revolution on one Acoustic Guitar

 The chord progression for ‘Talking About A Revolution’ is very simple and has been used thousands of times before and after this release.

 In the key of G we play the movement of I – IV – VI – V. Translated to the key of G we get these chords:

 ||: G Cadd9 | Em D Dsus4 :||

-In this video lesson, you’ll see a close-up of the right hand.
-In the course, we use this in combination with TAB to learn it exactly as played but we don’t stop there!
+In the course, we use both video lessons in combination with TAB to learn it exactly as played but we don’t stop there!

 Using a capo we also create a 2nd guitar part and by doing so not only learn the song, but also from the song.

 Tracy Chapman uses the extensions of add9 and sus4 to spice up the simple progression of G – C – Em – D.

 To create an add9 chord we add the interval 9.
 For a C chord, this is the note D. You find it on string two, fret three.
 Simply add this to your open position C chord and you have extended it to a Cadd9.

 To create a sus4 chord we replace the 3rd of the chord with a 4th.
 For a D chord, this is the note G that replaced a F#.
 You find it on string one, fret three.

 There’s an in-depth lesson available on ‘Talking About A Revolution’ in the beginner course.
 It covers strumming patterns, picking, dynamics and more!